5 Easy Travel Meals for Your Family Road Trip

 Who doesn’t love a great road trip?
 It’s a great way to bring the family together, share some memories and actually control your trip with pit stops as you need them.
 But with all the fun comes challenges and one of the biggest ones for parents travelling with smaller children or picky eaters is what to have for meal time and snack time along the way.
 While there may be many fast food options on the road, finding options outside of chicken nuggets and fries is easier said than done.

-Here are some simple and fun meals and snacks that the whole family can enjoy which should help you ditch the drive thru.
+Here are some simple and fun meals and snacks that the whole family can enjoy which should help you ditch the drive-thru.

-Five easy meals for kids while traveling
+Five easy meals for kids while travelling

 1. Sandwich with Fruits and Veggies

-Sandwiches are a natural go to for an easy and quick meal offering minimal crumbs with while in the car, or stopping for a quick picnic.
+Sandwiches are a natural go-to for an easy and quick meal offering minimal crumbs while in the car or stopping for a quick picnic.
 Grab some Wonder® White Bread or Wonder® 100% Whole Wheat Bread and make the classics.
 From PB&J, to turkey and cheese, packing your kids’ favourites can make the trip easier and much more cost effective as well.
 Have some fun with it and create a travel pack with a reusable container with multiple separate compartments.
 Now you can build the meal to include fruits, veggies, dips and even a little dessert.
 This lets kids have their own personal meal in one handy box.
 Definitely, kid tested and approved!